Idazoxan: Synthesis

 The reaction of catechol (1) with 2-Chloroacrylonitrile [920-37-6] (2) gives 2-cyano-1,4-benzodioxan [1008-92-0] (3).
 Pinner reaction with alcoholic hydrogen chloride leads to the iminoether, (4).
 Treatment with ethylenediamine [107-15-3] (5) gives the imidazoline ring affording ' (6).

+Veterinary use

+Idazoxan has been used to reverse xylazine in cattle and sheep but it is rarely used in practice with other α_{2}-adrenergic receptor antagonists such as yohimbine and atipamezole being used instead.